rzajac/php-schema/README.md

-## Database schema dumper
+## Database schema

-This command line and library helps dumping database schemas to a file.
+Library and command line tool for exporting and examining database schemas.

 ## Supported databases

 At the moment only MySQL is supported.

-## Export / dump modes:
+## Export modes:

 There are two export modes: